 The first thing I noticed when I walked into the garage in the centre of Myrtle Beach Speedway’s track was the ten-foot wide poster hung on the back wall like the centrepiece of an altar, the word Speed scrawled across it in bright red letters.
 Printed behind the word was its dictionary definition annotated like a verse from the Bible – fitting, I suppose, since this was NASCAR country, where the sport is like a religion to many.
 And while I had never been to a NASCAR race in my life, I was more than ready to get high on the idea of high-octane gasoline and RPMs with a 160km/hr ridealong with a veteran driver.
 And what an adrenaline rush my NASCAR Racing Experience turned out to be!
+My friend was very jealous when she found out that I was doing this because she’s been a massive fan of NASCAR all of her life.
+They were telling me about how she bets on NASCAR, she only makes her bet straight from the source, especially when she is making her Fantasy NASCAR picks.
+She’s had a lot of success at the Fantasy NASCAR so it must work for her!
+I bet her rush of winning wasn’t the same as the rush I got when I was in the cars though!

 The NASCAR Racing Experience at Myrtle Beach Speedway